pietvanzoen/piet.space/source/posts/2019-08-02-polderbaan.html.md

 Right next to the [Polderbaan](https://www.schiphol.nl/en/you-and-schiphol/page/planespotting/) there's a carpark that's a really nice spot to watch (and hear) the planes landing or taking off.
 I finally took Teddie there to watch the planes.
 We got there and Teddie was more interested in playing in the car or running around the carpark, which was fine.

 I got this recording of a Boeing 747 landing.
 As it's passing the recorder it kicks in the reverse thrust.
 Teddie held on to my legs as the noise went by.

+P.S.
+This is also the first post using my new [Zoom H1n](https://www.zoom-na.com/products/field-video-recording/field-recording/zoom-h1n-handy-recorder) recorder.
+Enjoy!